Unipotent linear suspensions of free groups: Piecewise trivial suspensions

 Another consequence of the canonicity of structural trees is the following computational result which is important for calculations later in the paper.

-\begin{prop} Let $F$ be a finitely generated free group and let $\Gamma = \torus\alpha$ as in Proposition \ref{prop;ULG->PWT} then it is possible algorithmically to construct a splitting $\bbX$ of $\Gamma$ that is dual to the structural tree $T$ for $\alpha$ directly from a finite presentation of $\Gamma$. \end{prop} \begin{proof} Let $\bk{X|R}$ be a presentation for $\Gamma$, enumerate the presentations for $\Gamma$ until there is a presentation of $\Gamma$ as a graph of groups where: \begin{itemize} \item The vertex groups are either explicitly isomorphic to $\bbZ^2$ or explicitly direct products of non-abelian free groups and cyclic groups. \item The underlying graph is bipartite with $\bbZ^2$ black vertices. \item The images of edge groups are maximal abelian subgroups of the vertex groups. \item In the white (non-abelian) vertex group, distinct edges groups map to non-conjugate subgroups. \item The centralizer of a white vertex group is not equal to the centralizer of another white vertex group at distance 2. \end{itemize} Since such a splitting $\bbX'$ of $\Gamma$ exists, an enumeration of all finite persentations of $\Gamma$ will eventually produce such a splitting.
-Furthermore all such conditions are easily verifiable in the vertex groups and from the Bass-Serre relations.
+\begin{prop} Let $F$ be a finitely generated free group, $\alpha$ a linearly growing unipotent automorphism, and let $\Gamma = \torus\alpha$ as in Proposition \ref{prop;ULG->PWT} then it is possible algorithmically to construct a splitting $\bbX$ of $\Gamma$ that is dual to the structural tree $T$ for $\alpha$ directly from a finite presentation of $\Gamma$. \end{prop} \begin{proof} Let $\bk{X|R}$ be a presentation for $\Gamma$, and enumerate the presentations for $\Gamma$ until there is a presentation of $\Gamma$ as a graph of groups where: \begin{enumerate} \item The vertex groups are either explicitly isomorphic to $\bbZ^2$ or explicitly direct products of non-abelian free groups and cyclic groups. \item The underlying graph is bipartite with $\bbZ^2$ black vertices. \item The images of edge groups are maximal abelian subgroups of the vertex groups. \item In the white (non-abelian) vertex group, distinct edges groups map to non-conjugate subgroups. \item The centralizer of a white vertex group is not equal to the centralizer of another white vertex group at distance 2. \end{enumerate} Since such a splitting $\bbX'$ of $\Gamma$ exists, an enumeration of all finite presentations of $\Gamma$ will eventually produce such a splitting.
+Furthermore, all such conditions are easily verifiable in the vertex groups and from the Bass-Serre relations.

+The conditions above immediately imply the two first properties of the definition of piecewise trivial suspensions.
+Let us now check the third property.
+Consider, for each white vertex $w$ in $\bbX'$, a generator $t_w$ of the given cyclic direct factor.
+We need to check that if $e_1e_2e_3$ is a reduced path in the Bass Serre tree of $\bbX'$ starting at the vertex fixed by $\Gamma_w$, then $t_{w} $ does not fix $e_3$.
+Let $b$ be the black vertex adjacent to $e_1$, by the third condition we verified on $\bbX'$, it follows that the stabilizer of $e_1$ and $b$ coincide and similarly that it coincides with the stabilizer of $e_2$.
+But, by the fifth condition $t_w$ is not central in $\Gamma_{w'}$, for $w'$ the vertex between $e_2$ and $e_3$.
+By properties of maximal abelian subgroups of direct products of a free group and a cyclic group and the fourth condition, $t_w$ fixes only one edge adjacent to $w'$, and it must be $e_2$.
+Therefore it does not fix $e_3$, and we are done.

-The stated conditions also immediately imply that $\bbX'$ is 4-acylindrical and in fact a tree of cylinders as the one given in Lemma \ref{lem;keep_cyl}.
-The argument of Proposition \ref{prop:structural_tree_is_canonical} then implies that $T'$ the Bass-Serre tree dual to $\bbX'$ is isomorphic to the canonical tree $T$. \end{proof}
+Proposition \ref{prop:structural_tree_is_canonical} then implies that $T'$ the Bass-Serre tree dual to $\bbX'$ is isomorphic to the canonical tree $T$. \end{proof}